rtang03/fabric-es/docs/source/architecture.rst

                   ⎿ RedisRepository (internal)
                       ⎿ Input-argument < IndexDefinition, inRedisModel, outputModel, Selectors >

-Notice that query handler service is not federated via Federated Gatway.
+Notice that query handler service is not part of Federated Gatway underlying service.